khanrazadev/influencer-academy/README.md

 For testing course purchasing as a normal user, please use the following dummy card number:

 - **Card Number**: 4000 0035 6000 0008

-**Note**: As Influencer Academy is not open source, please refrain from sharing or distributing the source code without proper authorization.
-If you have any questions or concerns, feel free to contact the project maintainers.
-Happy learning!